thibaudclement/cs269i/docs/lecture-7.md

 It is important to understand what can go wrong in market design and which strategies exist for mitigating these issues.
 In this lecture, we focus on five types of market failures:

-1. Externalities and public goods
+1. Externalities and public goods.
-2. Transaction costs
+2. Transaction costs.
-3. Market thinness/monopolies
+3. Market thinness/monopolies.
-4. Timing issues
+4. Timing issues.
-5. Information asymmetry
+5. Information asymmetry.

 ## Externalities and Public Goods